davidjmcneill/nodeDrone/README.md

 A fully autonomous drone using the Nodejs framework.
 Drone broadcasts local Wi-Fi connection for user to connect and provide instructions through a web interface application.

 ## To-Do List
+- Install new battery
+- Install new PDB for 6s battery
 - Fine tune motor throttle settings
 - Integrate wireless package from npm
 - Log file creation and updating